 If you generally photograph still subjects, you may have to get creative.
 Try to take some intentional camera movement photos.
 Or see if you can get some sort of action to happen in the frame (e.g., flowers blowing in the wind, waves crashing on the beach).

 And that’s it!
-This will force you out of your comfort zone.
-And get you taking some fresh photos!
+It may seem simple, but the exercise will force you out of your comfort zone and get you taking some fresh photos!

 So for this exercise, you should start thinking about different post-processing options.
-And edit your favorite nature photo in five distinct ways.
+(You can always use Instagram for inspiration.)
+And edit your favorite image in five distinct ways.

 You should experiment with edits in Lightroom, Photoshop, or another high-quality editing program.
 See what happens when you increase the saturation.
 See what happens when you drop the contrast.

-Now you know 7 great exercises – all designed to improve your photography skills, fast.
+Now you know 7 great exercises that are designed to quickly improve your photography skills.

-You’ll soon be taking nature photos like a pro!
+And you’ll soon be capturing photos like a pro!